Kiffin's 7-year LSU contract pays $13 million annually, up to $1 million if Ole Miss wins 2025 CFP

 If LSU terminates Kiffin's contract without cause, it will pay him 80% of his remaining base salary and supplemental compensation.
 This will be paid out in "equal monthly installments over the remaining term."

-If Kiffin is fired for cause by the university, LSU "shall have no obligation to Coach to pay any further amounts beyond the end of the month in which coach is terminated."
+If Kiffin is fired for cause by the university, LSU "shall have no obligation to Coach to pay any further amounts beyond the end of the month in which Coach is terminated."
 The contract says that firing for cause means that Kiffin commits an NCAA Level I offense, fails promptly to report a known violation by another person or commits a material and substantial violation of any LSU policies.

 "Any misconduct by Coach involving student-athlete, employee or student safety, any misconduct by Coach resulting in significant reputational damage to LSU, Coach or the football program (as determined in LSU's reasonable discretion), and Coach's failure to report any Title IX, power-based violence or compliance matter as required by policy, rule or law, are not considered minor, technical or otherwise immaterial violation," the contract says.